 Modification of a child support order for an incarcerated parent was at issue in Rubino v.
 Rubino.
 In that case, the parties were divorced in 2006, and had a property settlement agreement that incorporated a child support order.
 The PSA also provided that the wife was obligated to pay the husband $80,000 for his interest in the marital home in two equal installments.
 After the divorce was finalized, the husband was arrested for several charges, and the wife requested and was awarded full custody together with weekly child support.
 The husband fell behind in his support obligation and the parties agreed to deduct the amount he owed the wife from the first payment he was due for the house equity.
 The husband was eventually incarcerated for additional charges.
 The husband requested a retroactive reduction in his support obligation as well as the enforcement of his right to receive the second payment from the home equity.
 The Appellate Court agreed with the trial court’s decision to allow the wife to indefinitely defer the payment of the second half of the equity.
 The Court noted that the husband owed the wife a large amount of money from past due child support payments, and forcing her to pay the second installment would be detrimental to the parties’ children as a result.

-Although incarceration may serve as a reason to modify a child support order, it is far from automatic.
-We have experience in helping clients navigate child support modifications for all types of reasons.
+Although incarceration may serve as a reason to modify a child support order, it is far from automatic. in helping clients navigate child support modifications for all types of reasons.
 Call us today at (732) 529-6937 to talk about your case.